bermane/ontario-inventory/docs/05-Imputation.md

 * rumple: Ratio of canopy outer surface area to ground surface area
 * pcum8: Cumulative percentage of returns found in 80th percentile of returns height
 * sd: Standard deviation of returns height > 1.3 m classified as vegetation
-* b6: Cloud-free composite of Sentinel 2 band 6 (740 nm) surface reflectance
+* b6: Cloud-free composite of Sentinel-2 red-edge 2 (band 6; 740 nm) surface reflectance

 These five attributes comprise the optimal imputation X-variables from our performance analysis.
 The additional two variables used are the x and y coordinates of each polygon centroid, and are calculated automatically in the code.
 In our analysis, we found that these attributes derived directly from the ALS point cloud performed slightly better than modeled attributes from the EFI.
 Many of the ALS/EFI attributes are highly correlated and thus yield similar imputation results.